 It might only take two years to complete, but two-year nursing programs in California prepare graduates for entry-level RN employment in a range of practice settings.
 Students gain knowledge and skills founded on the core nursing concepts of critical thinking, professionalism, patient-centered care, leadership, safety, communication, and teamwork.
 The result is safe, competent patient treatment through evidence-based decision making.
 To achieve this, the curriculum for two-year nursing programs in California combines nursing-related theory coursework with hands-on labs and clinical practice covering nursing fundamentals such as anatomy, medical/surgical nursing, microbiology, and professional ethics.
 Coursework in related subjects such as psychology, sociology, mathematics, and communication is also typically part of a two-year California nursing program.

 Check out these current curricula from Mendocino College and the College of San Mateo to get an idea of the subjects you’ll cover in your ADN program in California.

 How much do ADN programs cost in California?

-The costs of ADN programs in California vary from surprisingly affordable to surprisingly expensive, as shown by the tuition examples below.
-The two biggest factors influencing costs are whether the school is public or private and, in the case of a public school, whether the student is a California or out-of-state resident.
-Tuition rates for two-year nursing programs in California offered by schools in the California Community Colleges system are uniquely affordable, with a current per-unit rate of $46 for California residents.
+The costs of ADN programs in California can vary a lot.
+Community colleges offer most of the ADN programs and are surprisingly affordable.
+For example, two-year nursing programs offered by schools in the California Community Colleges system have a current per-unit rate of $46 for California residents.
 Rates for private programs (like the one at Pacific College) can be substantially higher.

 It’s important to remember, also, that tuition makes up only a portion of the cost for a two-year nursing program.
 You’ll also pay for books, supplies, uniforms, parking fees, etc. As a result, community college ADN students in California should expect a total program price tag of approximately $4,000 to $5,000.